deegree/deegree3/deegree-services/deegree-webservices-handbook/src/main/sphinx/webservices.rst

 Reported URLs
 ^^^^^^^^^^^^^

-Web service responses sometimes contain URLs that refer back to the service, for example in capabilities documents (responses to GetCapabilities requests).
+Some web service responses contain URLs that refer back to the service, for example in capabilities documents (responses to GetCapabilities requests).
 By default, deegree derives these URLs from the incoming request, so you don't have to think about this, even when your server has multiple network interfaces or hostnames.
 However, sometimes it is required to override these URLs, for example when using deegree behind a proxy or load balancer.

 .. tip::
   If you don't have a proxy setup that requires it, don't configure the reported URLs.
 In standard setups, the default behaviour works best.